 Dog friendly days out in Staffordshire

 Cannock Chase Forest – Rugeley

-This Forestry Commission land is a great day out for the whole family, including the dog.
+Dog friendly days out don’t come much better than Cannock Chase Forest.
+In fact, this Forestry Commission managed area is a great day out for the whole family, including the dog.
 Woodland walks and mountain bike trails provide the opportunity to get active.
 With four cycling trails, four walking trails, Segway, Go Ape, orienteering, children’s play areas, barbecue and picnic areas, bike hire and a cafe there’s plenty to keep the whole family busy.
 Dogs are welcome at Cannock Chase Forest.
 In fact, this place is so dog friendly that there’s even a special dog activity trail where canines can try several activities including fetch, weaving and jumping.
 Full information is available on the Cannock Chase website.
 You can also read my review of a dog friendly family day out at Cannock Chase Forest.

 Churnet Valley Railway – Froghall

 Churnet Valley Railway is a heritage railway running restored steam and diesel trains along the standard gauge Churnet Valley Line from Froghall to Cheddleton and Leekbrook.
 They are only open on certain dates and operate three different timetables depending on what’s on.
 They recommend travelling from Froghall, where there are facilities and a cafe.
 Dogs are welcome on the Churnet Valley Railway as long as they are kept on a lead and owners pick up after them and don’t allow them on the seats.
 Only assistance dogs are allowed on dining experiences.
 Full information is available on the Churnet Valley website.